italiangrid/storm/release-notes/storm-dynamic-info-provider/1.8.1/index.md

 ### Description

-This release fixes JSON report file as follow:
+This release fixes the JSON storage report generation as follow:

 1. The root of the JSON is an object with only one key: `storageservice`.
 Its value is an object where everything else is put.
 2. The `endpoints` key has been renamed to `storageendpoints`.